Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Electrolytes are minerals that carry an electrical charge to your body’s systems to keep them functioning properly.
 Your brain, heart, muscles, nervous system, and digestive system all require electrolytes.
 They also play a role in controlling your hydration.2,3,4

 Sodium and potassium are the two main electrolytes that you’ll be sweating out while hiking.
 Other common electrolytes that you’ll want to replenish are magnesium, chloride, calcium, and phosphorus.

 Let’s look at how to hydrate properly when you’re on your next adventure.

 Water is the best drink for staying hydrated.
 Make sure you bring enough water in bottles or a hydration pack for your hike.
 If your hike is longer, plan ahead.
 Are there refill points along the way or will you need to purify water from natural sources?

 Related content: Giardiasis: Risk, Symptoms, Treatment & Prevention

 Drinks with electrolytes are needed if your hike is over 60-90 minutes.
 Dehydration symptoms will increase when these minerals are depleted and your performance will suffer.

 There are 6 common electrolytes that you’ll want to replenish.
 Sodium and potassium are the two that you’ll be sweating out the most.

 6 common electrolytes:

 You may be periodically replenishing these electrolytes through snacks.
-If not, consider adding an electrolyte powder stick pack or tablet from Amazon to your water.
+If not, consider adding an electrolyte tablet from Backcountry to your water.
 They’re easier to carry than numerous sports drinks.